davidhassell/cmip7repack/README.md

 `cmip7repack` is a command-line tool, bespoke to CMIP, which can be used by the modelling groups, prior to dataset publication, to "repack" their files (i.e. to re-organise the file contents to have a different chunk and B-tree layout) in such as way as to improve their read-performance over the lifetime of the CMIP7 archive (note that CMIP7 datasets are written only once, but read many times).

+## Installation

+To install `cmip7repack`, download the script in this repository with that name, and give it executable permissions.

+## Usage

 The full list of command-line options for `cmip7repack` is:

 ```